pips4anonymous/pips-anonymous/README.md

-# Code for PIPS: Path Integral Stochastic Optimal Control for Path Sampling in Molecular Dynamics
+# Code for Stochastic Optimal Control for Collective Variable Free Sampling of Molecular Transition Paths

-This is the codebase accompanying the _PIPS: Path Integral Stochastic Optimal Control for Path Sampling in Molecular Dynamics_ paper currently under review at NeurIPS 2023.
+This is the codebase accompanying the _Stochastic Optimal Control for Collective Variable Free Sampling of Molecular Transition Paths_ paper currently under review at NeurIPS 2023.
 Upon acceptance this codebase will be unanonymized and made publicly available.

 For each molecule evaluated in the paper we provide a separate test file (both in general .py and notebook format).